tarstutorials/vrsensorint/docs/_sources/content/m4/data_collection.rst.txt

   :alt: An Image of the Unity Example Object's inspector window with the Scan Button assigned to ``ScanButton`` , the Start Button assigned to ``StartButton`` , the Stop Button assigned to ``StopButton`` , the Select Button assigned to ``SelectButton`` , the Pair Button assigned to ``PairButton`` , the API Status Text assigned to ``API Status`` , and the Pipeline State assigned to ``PipelineState`` .

+Make sure to move all of the text and button objectws so that they are not overlapping each other.
 You have now created all the necessary ``GameObject`` s for this project, and are ready to run it and begin collecting data!

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Collecting Sensor Data in Non-Real Time